jsoma/tabletop/README.md

 ## Getting Started

+You might have seen some instructions on [http://builtbybalance.com/Tabletop/](http://builtbybalance.com/Tabletop/), but please ignore them, because they're *super super out of date*.
+Probably don't *break* anything, but they sure ain't current (not my domain, can't take them down).
+These docs here are the most up-to-date, so treat them as the gospel truth!

 ### 1) Getting your data out there

 _The first step is to get your data out into a form Tabletop can digest_